What is this permesso for?

 With this permesso, you have the right to:

-- Stay legally in Italy until you get a final decision on your asylum application
+- Stay regularly in Italy until you get a final decision on your asylum application

-- Stay in a reception facility and receive basic services.
-Your right to reception includes “material reception,” meaning food, medical attention and hygiene products
+- Stay in a reception facility and receive basic services and accommodation

 - Work in Italy starting 2 months after the government registers your C3 form — but not in any other European countries